tom-seddon/beeblink/docs/fs.md

 Press Ctrl+C.

-The error checking for a broken connection is not so great, so if you do this (or reset the AVR) then the BBC will just hang up on the next filing system operation.
+The error checking for a broken connection is not so great, so if you do this then the BBC will just hang up on the next filing system operation.

 CTRL+BREAK should sort it out.
-The startup message will say something like `BeebLink (AVR) - No AVR` or `BeebLink (Tube Serial) - Sync timed out`.
+The startup message will say something like `BeebLink (Tube Serial) - Sync timed out`.

 ## Running from sideways RAM